kgoldman/acs/acs/README.txt

 	> make -f makefiletpm12

-3 - Since the TSS is not "installed", the ACS programs must be pointed to the TSS library.
+3 - Since the TSS is not "installed", the ACS programs must point to the TSS library [path].
 When the TSS is installed in /usr/lib as part of a distribution, this step becomes unnecessary.

 csh variants

-> setenv LD_LIBRARY_PATH ../utils
+> setenv LD_LIBRARY_PATH [path]/tpm2/utils

 bash variants

-> export LD_LIBRARY_PATH=../utils
+> export LD_LIBRARY_PATH=[path]/tpm2/utils

-Replace ../utils as appropriate if the directory structure is different.

 4 - Attestation demo